Some events may be cancelled due to the current health precautions. Please check with event organisers for updates.

 Disney Springtime Carnivale of Stars and Egg-stravaganza

 Starting in March, Mickey, Minnie and the gang dress up in their springtime celebratory outfits.
-Look forward to new lively shows and events on Main Street with all our favourite Disney friends old and new!
+Look forward to new lively shows and events on Main Street with all our favourite Disney friends old and new and ready to entertain with the many springtime and easter activities throughout the park.

 When?
 March through May